Where and what is your current position?

 I am a member of the senior management team at an emerging non-profit organization created to support governments in low- and middle-income countries to shape and strengthen their education systems while contributing to global evidence, policy and practice.
 I set the research, monitoring and evaluation standards for the organization.
 I engage with senior policy makers in many countries and collaborate with academics and researchers world-wide.
 I am also a Trustee and Director at a charity (Dartington Service Design Lab), an independent research charity committed to improving outcomes for children and young people in the UK.

 Is your current career path as you originally intended?

 Not at all!
-I never thought my career would have brought me to work at an international organization in Paris (OECD), followed by a not-for-profit research organization in London, UK (RAND).
-I have travelled to 30+ countries thanks to my career and have developed an impressive professional network, which I very much enjoy.
+I never thought my career would have brought me to work at an international organization in Paris (OECD), followed by a not-for-profit research organization in London, UK (RAND) and then to work with governments in Sub-Saharan Africa.
+I have travelled to 40+ countries thanks to my career and have developed an impressive professional network, which I very much enjoy.

 How does this job relate to your graduate degree?